NoxiousKarn/Showerthoughts/README.md

 8. mv /usr/local/lib/python3.7/dist-packages/pwnagotchi/voice.py /usr/local/lib/python3.7/dist-packages/pwnagotchi/voice.py.old ; mv /usr/local/lib/python3.7/dist-packages/pwnagotchi/voice.py.1 /usr/local/lib/python3.7/dist-packages/pwnagotchi/voice.py <~~~This command will first rename voice.py to voice.py.old and then rename voice.py.1 to voice.py.
 9. (echo "0 */4 * * * curl --silent https://www.reddit.com/r/showerthoughts/.rss --user-agent 'Mozilla' --output showerthoughts.rss" ; echo "0 */4 * * * /usr/bin/python3 /usr/local/bin/remove_long_titles.py >/dev/null 2>&1") | crontab -
  <~~~ Sets cronjobs to download the RSS every 4 hours, then run remove_long_lines.py to remove long Headlines in the feed file every 4 hours.
-10. crontab -e <~~~Install new crontab
-11. Save and exit. ctrl+O,[Enter], ctrl-X
-12. reboot <~~~this will reboot your Pi hardware and the pwnagotchi service.
+10. touch /root/.pwnagotchi-auto && systemctl restart pwnagotchi <~~~this will reboot your Pwnagotchi.

-13. If you leave the data cord connected it will boot to Manu mode we need auto, once in auto mode you should see new phrases appear occasionally.
+Once loaded in auto mode you should see new phrases appear regularly.

 ## Usage
 It's just gonna run by itself. every 4 hours it will DL the RSS and then remove the long headlines by itself, if you don't have internet after the 4-hour mark it will wait for the internet and download the feed then.